Malik-Shah I: Other Campaigns and Battles He Participated in During His Shahzadeh (Prince) Period

+Battle of Kerj Abu Dulaf (1073)

 However, right after Malik-Shah's accession, his uncle Qavurt claimed the throne for himself and sent Malik-Shah a message which said: "I am the eldest brother, and you are a youthful son; I have the greater right to my brother Alp-Arslan's inheritance."
 Malik-Shah then replied by sending the following message: "A brother does not inherit when there is a son."
 This message enraged Qavurt, who thereafter occupied Isfahan.
-In 1073 a battle took place near Hamadan, which lasted three days.
+In 1073, the Battle of Kerj Abu Dulaf took place near Hamadan, lasting three days.
 Qavurt was accompanied by his seven sons, and his army consisted of Turkmens, while the army of Malik-Shah consisted of ghulams ("military slaves") and contingents of Kurdish and Arab troops.

 During the battle, the Turks of Malik-Shah's army mutinied against him, but he nevertheless managed to defeat and capture Qavurt.
 Qavurt then begged for mercy and in return promised to retire to Oman.
 However, Nizam al-Mulk declined the offer, claiming that sparing him was an indication of weakness.
 After some time, Qavurt was strangled to death with a bowstring, while two of his sons were blinded.
 After having dealt with that problem, Malik-Shah appointed Qutlugh-Tegin as the governor of Fars and Sav-Tegin as the governor of Kerman.

-Warfare with Karakhanids
+Campaign of Transoxiana (1073)

-Malik-Shah then turned his attention towards the Karakhanids, who had after the death of Alp-Arslan invaded Tukharistan, which was ruled by Malik-Shah's brother Ayaz, who was unable to repel the Karakhanids and was killed by them.
-Malik-Shah eventually managed to repel the Karakhanids and captured Tirmidh, giving Sav-Tegin the key of the city.
+Malik-Shah then turned his attention towards the Kara-Khanids, who had after the death of Alp Arslan invaded Tukharistan, which was ruled by Malik-Shah's brother Ayaz, who was unable to repel the Kara-Khanids and was killed by them.
+Malik-Shah went on a campaign to Transoxiana with his army in 1073.
+Malik-Shah finally managed to repel the Kara-Khanids and after Balkh and Herat, he headed towards Termez and captured Termez, giving the key of the city to Sav-Tegin.
 Malik-Shah then appointed his other brother Shihab al-Din Tekish as the ruler of Tukharistan and Balkh.
 During the same period, the Ghaznavid ruler Ibrahim was seizing Seljuk territory in northern Khorasan, but was defeated by Malik-Shah, who then made peace with the latter and gave his daughter Gawhar Khatun in marriage to Ibrahim's son Mas'ud III.